robrix/interval-functor/README.md

 λ :main
 ```

-Configuration exists for `ghcide`, which can be integrated into many editors.
+Configuration exists for `haskell-ide-engine`, which can be integrated into many editors.

 ## Advantages